 Write a 2– 3 page, double-spaced paper in which you will present to the CEO your findings during

 your research steps.
-You must propose strategic solutions in your paper to include the following:
+You must propose strategic solutions in your paper to include the following: Describe the organization and the issue to resolve:

 Provide a brief description of the organization you selected.